MazX0p/WmiEye/README.md

     }
 }
 ```
-To add this rule to the program, save it as a file named rule1.json in the sigmarules directory.
+To add this rule to the program, save it as a file named `rule1.json` in the sigmarules directory.

 ## Configuration
 The WmiEye program can be configured using the config.h file.
 Here are the available options:

 - LOG_NAME: The name of the WMI event log to monitor.
 The default value is `Microsoft-Windows-WMI-Activity/Operational`.
 - ELASTICSEARCH_URL: The URL of the Elasticsearch server to send alerts to.
-The default value is "http://localhost:9200".
+The default value is `http://localhost:9200`.
 - BOOKMARK_FILE: The path of the bookmark file to use for event monitoring.
-The default value is "bookmarks.dat".
-Set to NULL to disable bookmarks.
+The default value is `bookmarks.dat`.
+Set to `NULL` to disable bookmarks.

 ## Limitations